AsteriskZuo/agora_doc_source/en-US/dita/RTC/start-project-setup-android.md

     }
    ```

-   This method applies to v3.4.0 or later.
-For more integration methods, see [Other approaches to integrating the SDK](see-also-android.md#other-approches-to-integrate-the-sdk).
+   This method applies to v3."start-see-also-android.md#other-approches-to-integrate-the-sdk"roaches to integrating the SDK](see-also-android.md#other-approches-to-integrate-the-sdk).

 3. Add permissions for network and device access.